Adnans-repo/Borrower-Risk-Assessment/README.md

 ```

 # Evaluation Metrics Criteria
 **F1 Score:** The F1 Score is a weighted average of precision and recall, and is used to evaluate the performance of the classifier.
 A higher F1 score indicates that the classifier is able to accurately classify both positive and negative samples.

 ### F1-Score = 2 * Precision * Recall / (Precision + Recall)
+Apart from this we'll also be using ROC-AUC and classification accuracy metrics

+# Feature Engineering: Enhancing Features to Improve Model Accuracy
+This process involves selecting and modifying features to create a more informative representation of the data.
+Our feature engineering approach includes:

+  1. Correlation Analysis: Identifying the strongest relationships between features and the target variable.
+  2. Feature Selection: Choosing only the most relevant features to include in the model.
+  3. Feature Scaling: Standardizing feature values to ensure equal weighting in the model.

+By refining our features through these methods, we aim to create a model that predicts credit risk with greater precision and accuracy.